ThomasClemons/ai-case-study/README.md

 - [Citigroup](https://www.citigroup.com/global "Learn about Citigroup")
 - [Wells Fargo](https://www.wellsfargo.com/about/ "Learn about Wells Fargo")

 JPMorgan Chase, Bank of America, Citigroup, and Wells Fargo are the [Big Four](https://en.wikipedia.org/wiki/Big_Four_(banking)#United_States "JPMorgan Chase, Bank of America, Citigroup, and Wells Fargo") banks.
 These firms are considered [systemically important](https://en.wikipedia.org/wiki/Systemically_important_financial_institution "a bank, insurance company, or other financial institution whose failure might trigger a financial crisis.") by the Financial Stability Board.
 These banks have over $1.7T in total assets.
-This size and scale has often led to enhanced regulatory oversight.
+This size and scale have often led to enhanced regulatory oversight.

 ## Business Impact, Financial Performance, and Competitive Analysis